isotopp/isotopp.github.io/_posts/2020-12-09-embracing-the-stream.md

 and similar.
 They are arguably more powerful, anyway.

 This also forms a kind of argument in the great "Is curlbash or even sudo curlbash still a bad thing?" debate of our times, but I am unsure which (I'm not: in a single-user single-tenant environment curlbashing into that environment should not be a security problem, but you get problems proving the provenance of your code.
-Which you would not have, had you used another method of acquiring that dependency).
+Which you would not have, had you used another, less casual method of acquiring that dependency).

 ### Images as building blocks for applications